CTE Department Teaching Grants

-The Center for Teaching Excellence (CTE) is offering $5,000 grants (with potential for renewal) to departments/units to develop teaching initiatives of their choosing at the undergraduate or graduate level.
+The Center for Teaching Excellence (CTE) offers $5,000 grants (with potential for renewal) to departments/units to develop teaching initiatives of their choosing at the undergraduate or graduate level.
 Examples of projects that could be funded include but are not limited to:

 - Evaluating curriculum to facilitate student learning in a program